DinhL3/virtual-cat/README.md

-# Virtual Cat 🐱
+# Virtual Cat (Cat Shelter Simulator) 🐱🏠

-A virtual pet game built with Angular where you can adopt and take care of your own digital cat companion.
+A shelter management game built with Angular where you run your own cat shelter and prepare feline friends for their forever homes.

 ## Features